-servicesaustralia.gov.au/mobilityallowance or call us on the Disability, sickness and carers line (page 55).
+servicesaustralia.gov.au/mobilityallowance or call us on the Disability, sickness and carers line (page 56).

-- be a person with a disability aged 16 or over who can't use public transport without substantial assistance, and - be required to travel to and from their home to undertake work (including volunteer work), study, training or job seeking.
+- Claimant must: - be a person with a disability aged 16 or over who can't use public transport without substantial assistance, and - be required to travel to and from their home to undertake work (including volunteer work), study, training or job seeking.